-- Companies may receive an additional 5 percent wage reimbursement for one of the three following conditions: - Trainee is a U.S. veteran - Trainee has graduated within the past twelve months from a post-secondary training or academic program at a New Mexico institute of higher education Trainee has graduated out of the New - Mexico Foster Care System - Classroom training costs provided by New Mexico post-secondary educational institutions, \$35/hr for instructors' time capped at \$1,000 per employee.
+- Companies may receive an additional 5 percent wage reimbursement for one of the three following conditions: - Trainee is a U.S. veteran - Trainee has graduated within the past twelve months from a post-secondary training or academic program at a New Mexico institute of higher education - Trainee has graduated out of the New Mexico Foster Care System - Classroom training costs provided by New Mexico post-secondary educational institutions not to exceed \$6,000 per trainee with a minimum of three trainees per program.